amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 }
 ```

-This file is placed  in the Dapr components folder that is used when running the application with Dapr.
+You place this file in the Dapr components folder that you specify when running the application with Dapr.

 The Secrets Management component configuration file uses the JSON file as secrets store.
 It is also placed in the components folder: